chetangpande-ai/SmartReco/README.md

 ## Documentation

 This README covers the what-and-why with evidence inline.
-Five docs go one level deeper, written to stay in sync with it rather than duplicate it — they link back here for exact counts instead of restating them:
+Six docs go one level deeper, written to stay in sync with it rather than duplicate it — they link back here for exact counts instead of restating them: